stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CortexM/MPU/readme.txt

           with other STM32 devices.
 </ul>
  - Select the project workspace related to the used device
-   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c
      - stm32_mpu.c

-   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list :
+   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM324x7I_EVAL\stm324x7i_eval.c
      - stm32_mpu.c

  - Rebuild all files and load your image into target memory
  - Run the example

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */